ga-wdi-boston/rails-model-validations/README.md

 end
 ```

-Different SQL implementations use a wide variety of different constraints;
+Different SQL implementations use a variety of different constraints,
- ActiveRecord supports some of these, but not all.
+ and while ActiveRecord supports some of these, it doesn't support them all.
-The most important ones that it _does_ support are:
+The most important ones that it _does_ support, across the board, are:

 -   **`null: false`**

-    Equivalent to the `NOT NULL` constraint in SQL.
+    Sets the `NOT NULL` constraint in SQL.
-    This prevents the database from saving a row
+    `NOT NULL` prevents the database from saving a row
      without a value in that particular column into the database.

     **EXAMPLE :**
-    Suppose I want to ensure that every country entered has a name -
+    Suppose you want to ensure that every country entered has a name -
      blank names are forbidden.
-    In the migration file for Countries, I can write:
+    In the migration file for Countries, you can write:

     ```ruby
     class CreateCountries < ActiveRecord::Migration